Distracted Driving: A Leading Cause of Accidents

 The unique facts of every case are important.
 Acts which constitute distracted driving, like texting and driving can negatively impact your case.
 For example, in unfortunate cases where a crash results in serious bodily injury or death, both Florida statutes, §316.305 and §316.306 allow for use of an individual’s cellphone billing records or testimony of the person who received such messages in determining whether a violation has been committed.

-If you or someone who know has been injured in an accident due to the negligence of others, call Schackow & Mercadante, P.A., a law firm with a combined 143 years of experience in handling accident injury cases.
+If you or someone you know has been injured in an accident due to the negligence of others, call Schackow & Mercadante, P.A., a law firm with a combined 143 years of experience in handling accident injury cases.
 Call our office at 352-371-3000 to speak with our office about your personal injury claim and to schedule a free consultation with an experienced attorney.